Total Family Care

 Family medicine, also known as family practice, is the medical specialty in which physicians provide comprehensive, family care centers to patients and their families.
 Physicians who practice family medicine can provide routine wellness care, such as physical exams or preventative care, to patients, regardless of age, gender, health or social status.
 They are also trained to know about many areas of medicine so that they are equipped to treat a wide variety of conditions.

 Family practices often staff a team of professionals that can help provide a continuity of care to patients, including nurse practitioners, physician assistants and others.

 There is often a great need for family doctors in medically underserved communities where patients have limited access to hospitals and specialists, such as rural areas or overseas.
 Members of these communities may suffer from low health literacy and more chronic conditions.
 Additionally, they may have access to fewer resources, underscoring the importance of compassionate, well-trained family physicians.

 Goals of Family Care Medicine

 The goal of the family medicine specialty is to provide continual, comprehensive care to an individual.
 Family medicine advocates believe that seeing many different specialists can sometimes result in fragmented care.

 But physicians who practice family medicine are trained in providing coordination of care and will refer patients to specialists when necessary.
 Frequently, they can also provide information about other community resources or health services.
 Some family doctors are even prepared to deliver babies or perform minor surgeries.

-What Services Can Family Doctors Provide?
+What Services Can Family Doctors Provide at Family care center?